-- Experience-based responses (viz. intelligence) and instincts vie for control of consciousness because both require large scale control of movement, and therefore can't work properly simultaneously because each may be trying to tell the brain to respond to the environment in ways that require conflicting movement responses.
+- Experience-based responses (viz. intelligence) AND instincts BOTH vie for control of consciousness because both require large scale control of movement, and hence can't operate simultaneously since each may be trying to tell the brain to respond to the environment in ways that require conflicting movement responses.

 - In nature, operation of instincts have such essential life-supporting and species-survival roles, that nature ensures that they must generally be able to displace from the seat of consciousness any prescription for behavioral response stemming from experience.
 To be able to do so, the number of experience-linked neurons that can form a single group, and their combined strength, must be less than that corresponding to instincts.

 - Increased intelligence however, requires more and more input from past experience, and this requires more and more neurons becoming simultaneously involved in conscious decision making - which is to say, larger neural groups.
 However, given than instincts are characterized by neural groups that are relatively fixed in size - and do not grow proportionately with increases in brain size - they therefore constrain intelligence level in all animals possessing them.

 - The loss of the sexual instinct in homo sapiens eliminated the constraint on the number of neurons allowed to form a single group, thus permitting greater use of prior experience in decision making, and giving rise to unprecedented powers of observation, deduction, intuition, invention, and abstraction.

 - This allowed homo sapiens to start on the road to maximizing the potential intelligence derivable from the existing size of their brain, allowing huge increases in intelligence without significantly increasing brain size.
 This is evidenced by the comparable brain sizes of Neanderthals and homo sapiens, yet the quantum leap in technology, art, and culture made by human beings.